Mountain View, California

 completed with Studio Sarah Willmer

-To transform an aging and uninspiring collection of tilt-up concrete buildings, Sidell Pakravan partnered with Studio Sarah Willmer to overhaul the interiors and create a more cohesive neighborhood within google’s larger campus.
+To transform an aging and uninspiring collection of tilt-up concrete buildings, we partnered as associate architect with Studio Sarah Willmer Architecture (design lead and architect of record) to overhaul the interiors and create a more cohesive neighborhood within Google’s larger campus.

 This campus re-design transforms a series of dark and disorganized spaces into vibrant workspace, landscape, and amenities linked through a bold formal strategy, dubbed the Linking Path and Caterpillar.
 The Linking Path and Caterpillar are spatial and material strategies that simultaneously provide identity at the campus scale and experiential conditions at the building scale.